-- 1.4 The key priorities of the plan as identified by residents are as follows - Ensure that development takes place in the most sustainable locations; - Encourage the right types of development that meet local needs; - Protect important buildings and structures of historic and architectural interest; - Protect important community facilities and shops; - Promote high quality design in new development; - Protect the countryside and special landscape; and - Protect open spaces that are important to the community and/or wildlife. - 1.5 These locally formulated policies are specific to Burton Overy Parish and reflect the needs and aspirations of the community. - 1.6 In order to demonstrate that a draft neighbourhood plan or Order contributes to sustainable development, sufficient and proportionate evidence should be presented on how the draft neighbourhood plan or Order guides development to sustainable solutions.
+- Encourage the right types of development that meet local needs; - Protect important buildings and structures of historic and architectural interest; - Protect important community facilities and shops; - Promote high quality design in new development; - Protect the countryside and special landscape; and - Protect open spaces that are important to the community and/or wildlife. - 1.6 These locally formulated policies are specific to Burton Overy Parish and reflect the needs and aspirations of the community. - 1.7 In order to demonstrate that a draft neighbourhood plan or Order contributes to sustainable development, sufficient and proportionate evidence should be presented on how the draft neighbourhood plan or Order guides development to sustainable solutions.
 There is no legal requirement for a neighbourhood plan to have a sustainability appraisal.
 However, qualifying bodies may find this a useful approach for demonstrating how their draft plan or order meets the basic conditions.
-Material produced as part of the Sustainability Appraisal of the Local Plan may be relevant to a neighbourhood plan.

-- 1.7 The SEA Directive and NPPG guidance is clear in that a SEA Environmental Report need only be as detailed as appropriate to the content and level of detail of the neighbourhood plan1.
-An environmental report must identify, describe and evaluate the likely significant effects on the environment of implementing the neighbourhood plan policies and of the reasonable alternatives taking into account the objectives and geographical scope of the neighbourhood plan2.
-NPPG guidance goes on to state that reasonable alternatives must also be sufficiently distinct, realistic and deliverable3. - 1.8 At no point does the SEA legislation or guidance state that reasonable alternatives are a requirement for each and every policy area in a plan and it is considered that a proportionate approach, taking into account legislation and guidance above, should be satisfactorily undertaken. - 1.9 Regulations state that the Environmental Report should consider whether certain matters are more appropriately assessed at different levels of the planning system to avoid duplication 4. - 1.10 Each policy of the Burton Overy Plan at the date of this assessment has been individually assessed for its effects on Habitat Regulations (and other environmental effects) (see appendix 3).
-The HRA for the Local Plan 2011 to 2031 have determined that no European sites lie within Harborough District.
-Outside the district, the nearest European site is Rutland Water SPA and Ramsar site, which is located 7km to the north-east of the district boundary but 22km from the main population centres (Market Harborough and Thurnby/Scraptoft) as the district is largely rural with a fairly sparsely distributed population.
+Material produced as part of the Sustainability Appraisal of the Local Plan may be relevant to a neighbourhood plan. - 1.8 The SEA Directive and NPPG guidance is clear in that a SEA Environmental Report need only be as detailed as appropriate to the content and level of detail of the neighbourhood plan.
+An environmental report must identify, describe and evaluate the likely significant effects on the environment of implementing the neighbourhood plan policies and of the reasonable alternatives taking into account the objectives and geographical scope of the neighbourhood plan.
+NPPG guidance goes on to state that reasonable alternatives must also be sufficiently distinct, realistic and deliverable. - 1.9 At no point does the SEA legislation or guidance state that reasonable alternatives are a requirement for each and every policy area in a plan and it is considered that a proportionate approach, taking into account legislation and guidance above, should be satisfactorily undertaken. - 1.10 Regulations state that the Environmental Report should consider whether certain matters are more appropriately assessed at different levels of the planning system to avoid duplication